Skip to content

 Section titled “Total expenses for a year (multi-currency)”

-SELECT currency, SUM(amount) AS amount
+SELECT currency, SUM(CAST(amount AS REAL)) AS amount

 FROM postings